pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 Usually, a label on a map is one record in a table. <br>
 <br>
 <br>
-When lable has to hop like Google, a label is duplicates but not in geometry perspectives. (though it might have Zlv in fields)<br>
+When a label has to hop like Google, a label is duplicated but not in geometry perspectives. (though it might have Zlv in fields)<br>
 <br>
 <br>
 What I can assume is Google has multiple records of a country or they have a VERY NICE tool to control all that.
 <br>
 <br>
 On the other hand, Apple might not.<br>
-In this case, they might keep only one record of a country and make very precise initial position.
+In this case, they might keep only one record of a country and make a very precise initial position.
 <br>
 <br>
 I would make multiple records and pops the label positions like Google<br>